GetSimpl/simpl-android-sdk-integration-example/README.md

 # FAQs

-1) I see an error saying "Couldn't resolve depenedncy "com.simpl.android:data:<version>" on the Android Studio console.
+1) I see an error saying "Couldn't resolve dependency "com.simpl.android:data:<version>" on the Android Studio console.

 -> It's sometimes because of the redirect failure.
 Just retry building the app once or twice.
 If the issue persists contact help@getsimpl.com